“I just don’t think it’s fair.”

 Rule-following did not save my soul; grace did.
 When I meditate on that truth, my attitude switches from self-importance and pride to gratitude and humility.

-Ultimately, God reminded me that the Gospel’s not fair (thank goodness).
+Ultimately, God reminded me that life is not fair.
+But neither is the Gospel—and thank goodness!
 I don’t get what I deserve, because I get what Jesus deserved instead.
 He did all of the work, and I get all of the credit.